merklefruit/hpc2020-graphML/README.md

 You can find the complete list of the dependencies as well as their version in `requirements.txt`.

-Please note that some libraries were only used in the development phase and are not relevant to the final solution.
-The ones mentioned above are the ones that have the most important roles in the final submission.
+Please note that some libraries were only used in the development phase and are not relevant to the final solution but might be only used in some notebooks.
+The ones mentioned above are the ones that I used the most.